Zemeic languages

 The Zemeic, Zeliangrong or Western Naga are a languages branch of Sino-Tibetan languages spoken mostly in Indian state of Nagaland, Assam and Manipur in northeast India.
 It may have close relationship with other Naga languages pending further research.
 The corresponding ethnic group is the Zeliangrong people.
-There were 63,529 Zeliang-speaking people in India in 2011.
+There were 63,529 Zemeic-speaking people in Nagaland state of India in 2011.

 Ethnologue gives the name Western Naga for the Zemeic languages.